-7. Orangutanka: A Story in Poems by Margarita Engle

-The joyous antics of an Orangutan family is captured in modern Tanka verse by Margarita Engle.
+The joyous antics of an Orangutan family are captured in modern Tanka verse by Margarita Engle.

 Tanka is an ancient Japanese form consisting of five lines with a traditional syllable count of 5, 7, 5, 7, 7.
 Modern tanka poets rarely count syllables, but do follow a basic line pattern of short, long, short, long, long.

-## RESULT